 Ed & Annie Ravish

-Gabriel House rescues children who have been abandoned, discarded and in need of medical treatment, and works to rehabilitate and help them reach their highest level of independence and functioning.
+Gabriel House rescues children who have been abandoned and are in need of medical treatment, and works to rehabilitate and help them reach their highest level of independence and functioning.
 They provide a loving compassionate Christian environment.
 The healing power of love flowing freely to little children, coupled with the necessary medical treatment, has been close to miraculous.
 Over the past twenty years, over 300 children have been rescued, medically treated and adopted across the United States.
 The healing, however, does not stop after medical treatment.
 The children take with them into their adoptive families a very powerful source of love.
 Email a message.

-Harlem Heights School for Success
+The Heights’ School for Success